epigen/mr.pareto/README.md

        snakemake --use-conda --profile path/to/clusterProfile
        ```

-Note: Snakemake cluster profiles are the interface between an OS-agnostic Snakemake workflow and the system it is executed on (e.g., SLURM HPC).
+**Note**: Snakemake cluster profiles are the interface between an OS-agnostic Snakemake workflow and the system it is executed on (e.g., SLURM HPC).
 If you are working on another cluster engine get your cluster execution profile here: [The Snakemake-Profiles project](https://github.com/snakemake-profiles/doc)

 These instructions (installation, configuration, execution) are also shown in the modules' respective [Snakmake workflow catalog entry](https://snakemake.github.io/snakemake-workflow-catalog).